rsteckler/unbounce-android/README.md

 4) To watch the fix in action, run: adb logcat -v time | grep "NlpUnbounce"

-5) Watch your ADB for messages showing that NlpUnbounce is patching the intervals.
+5) Watch your ADB for messages showing that Unbounce is patching the intervals.

 ### What are the best settings?